Naswar: Health effects

 Quitting naswar use is as challenging as smoking cessation.
 There is no scientific evidence that using naswar can help a person quit smoking.

 Cancer

 Naswar is a cause of oral cancer, oesophagus cancer and pancreas cancer.
 Increased risk of oral cancer caused by naswar is present in countries such as the United States but particularly prevalent in Southeast Asian countries where the use of smokeless tobacco is common.

 All tobacco products, including naswar, contain cancer-causing chemicals.
 These carcinogenic compounds occurring in naswar vary widely, and depend upon the kind of product and how it was manufactured.
+A 2024 analysis of 14 commonly sold naswar brands from Khyber Pakhtunkhwa, Pakistan, reported an alkaline mean pH (8.61), identified 85 organic compounds (including nicotine as the most common), found high concentrations of metals (including iron, tungsten and copper), and detected aflatoxins (including aflatoxin B1 and B2).
 There are 28 known cancer-causing substances in smokeless tobacco products.

 Cardiovascular disease

 Using naswar increases the risk of fatal coronary heart disease and stroke.
 In 2010 more than 200,000 people died from coronary heart disease due to smokeless tobacco use.
 Use of naswar also seems to greatly raise the risk of non-fatal ischaemic heart disease among users in Asia, although not in Europe.